bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 ```
 less *report
 ```
-> This will open all files endin in "report" using the `less` command.
+> This will open all 3 files ending in "report" using the `less` command.
 To switch between files, you can press `:n` for next file, or `:p` for previous file.

-In the first column, we can see what proportion is classified as a certain taxonomy (last column).
-However, this overview is quite long and complex.
+In the first column, we can see the proportion of reads that is classified as a certain taxonomy (the last column).
+However, this overview is quite long and complex and difficult to interpret as a human.
-We'll use krakentools and kronatools to make a visual overview.:
+We will use krakentools and kronatools to make a visual overview of the taxonomic distribution in our samples:

 ```
 kreport2krona.py -r Plant.kraken.report -o Plant.krona